 Job outlook for AngularJS skills

-As technology continues to evolve at lightning speed, job titles that require skills such as AngularJS are in high demand—and continue to climb in popularity.
+As technology continues to evolve at lightning speed, so does technology staffing and recruitment, job titles that require skills such as AngularJS are in high demand—and continue to climb in popularity.
 LinkedIn recently released its third annual U.S. Emerging Jobs Report.
 This report highlights the top 15 jobs that have emerged over the last five years, as well as the skills uniquely associated with them.

 It’s safe to say that AngularJS is an extremely valuable skill for candidates, and by all indications, it will only continue to grow with the expanding world of technology in 2020 and beyond.